w3c/webappsec-permissions-policy/policies/loading-frame-default-eager.md

 The Extra Mile
 -----------
 In general the feature could allow an expanded set of enforcement policies with the use of [parametric features](https://github.com/WICG/feature-policy/issues/163).
-Under a geralized `loading-frame` policy, the following potential values could be supported (in the order of permissiveness):
+Under a generalized `loading-frame` policy, the following potential values could be supported (in the order of permissiveness):
   * `default`: the policy does not affect the behavior of the `loading` attribute,
   * `default-eager-off`: all the `loading="auto"` attributes (and those not set for a `<iframe>`) are regarded as `lazy`,
   * `eager-off`: all the `loading="eager"` and `loading="auto"` (and unset `<iframe>`s) are interpretted as `loading="lazy"`.